DaVita (DVA)

 13. Is Now The Time To Buy DaVita?

-DaVita’s business quality ultimately falls short of our standards.
-First off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
+DaVita isn’t a terrible business, but it doesn’t pass our quality test.
+First off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while DaVita’s solid ROIC suggests it has grown profitably in the past, its flat treatments disappointed.

-DaVita’s P/E ratio based on the next 12 months is 9.6x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're fairly confident there are better investments elsewhere.
+DaVita’s P/E ratio based on the next 12 months is 8.4x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're fairly confident there are better stocks to buy right now.